sergev/gisp/docs/Primitives.md

 - `apply` — Applies a procedure to arguments.
 Takes the procedure, followed by zero or more direct arguments, ending with a list whose elements are appended to the call.
 - `map` — Applies a procedure to each element of a list, returning a newly allocated list of results.
 Accepts two arguments: a procedure and a list.
 When the list is empty, the result is the empty list.
+- `filter` — Retains the elements of a list for which the predicate returns a truthy value.
+Accepts a predicate procedure and a list, recursing through the list like `map` and returning a newly allocated list of matches.
+Empty inputs or all-false predicates yield the empty list.
 - `gensym` — Generates a fresh symbol of the form `gN`.
 Takes no arguments.

 ## String and Symbol Operations